All the Spangled Host

 By: John A. Ryan

-In this lyrical and compelling collection of tales of the quotidian, John A. Ryan paints a sincere picture of Ireland, it’s environment and people.
+In this lyrical and compelling collection of tales of the quotidian, John A. Ryan paints a sincere picture of Ireland, it’s environment and people in All the Spangled Host.
 His delicate awareness of the world around him is reflected in every paragraph of these poetic and contemplative pieces.
 Each is infused with a sense of mindfulness, slowness and the almost divine nature of the small and the commonplace, reminding the reader of the sacredness of life at the heart of the universe.

 Some of these twenty prose pieces, scattered across rural and small-town Ireland, France and the Mediterranean littoral, have already appeared in the pages of the Irish Press.
 Most are hitherto unseen.
 They partake of Benedict Kiely, Donal Ryan and the deep traditions of Irish traditional rural literature.